aldebaran/libqi/doc/source/messaging/api/session.rst

       This function is provided to those who directly want to work with a TransportSocket.
 Its use is not recommended, unless you really know what you are doing.

-  .. cpp:function:: qi::Future< qi::Object* > service(const std::string &service, qi::Url::Protocol  type = qi::Url::Protocol_Any)
+  .. cpp:function:: qi::Future< qi::GenericObject* > service(const std::string &service, qi::Url::Protocol  type = qi::Url::Protocol_Any)

-    Connect to the service *name* and return its corresponding qi::Object.
+    Connect to the service *name* and return its corresponding qi::GenericObject.
     If *type* is provided, the socket will use the given protocol if available, or fail otherwise.

     :param service: the service to connect to
     :param type: type of connection which must be used
-    :return: a qi::Object corresponding to the service
+    :return: a qi::GenericObject corresponding to the service